Beneficial Artificial Intelligence in the Context of […]

 Problem spaces are often hidden patterns and have to be actively uncovered to be approached.

 Problem spaces have many causes and have to be approached by multiple measures.

 Regarding the potential issues that arise with the creation of artificially intelligent systems we suggest a classification for bigger ethical problems.
 Approaching these issues is essential, as they conflict with the goal of an agent’s beneficial behavior in action.
 The concept of problem spaces and the suggested approaches represent an ongoing process and shall serve as guidance and inspiration for further work by ourselves and others.
 Problem spaces are not necessarily the most obvious problems one might think about when developing an artificial agent, but those with potential long term consequences that can result in serious implications for individuals and society.
 Problem spaces are high level patterns, existing across a broad range of similar scenarios and manifest themselves as concrete problems in different use cases.

 … Approaching problem spaces

 We define a problem space as a class of issues that arise when working on intelligent artificial agents that are supposed to act in a beneficial way.
-Problem spaces are not easy to define concrete issues but rather a space of underlying overarching patterns that manifest themselves in more concrete problems in different use cases.
+Problem spaces are not simple, concrete issues, but rather a space of underlying patterns that manifest themselves in more concrete problems in different use cases.

-As problem spaces are abstract issues with many different causes a single approach is not suitable: problem spaces have to be separated into individual smaller issues that can then be approached by different actions.
-These actions are the connecting piece between abstract spaces and idealised goals.
+As problem spaces are abstract issues with many different causes, a single approach is not suitable: problem spaces have to be separated into individual smaller issues that can then be approached by different actions.
+These actions are the connecting piece between abstract problem spaces and idealized goals.

 Each problem space has a counterpart that describes an ideal state.
 This idealized goal is based on what is considered beneficial and / or morally desirable.
 It’s not necessarily the complete elimination of the original problem – it rather describes a sufficient stage of a feature, so that it is beneficial.